Freddie Mac Asset Depletion Mortgage Lending Guidelines

 Asset depletion is an additional tool to help you qualify more easily for a mortgage.
 Even boosting your qualifying income by $200 a month can make the difference between being approved or declined for a home loan.

-Freddie Mac Asset Depletion Versus Non-QM Mortgages
+Freddie Mac Asset Depletion Versus Traditional Mortgages

 We have offered asset depletion loans for non-QM mortgages for a long time: